wtbarnes/ebtelPlusPlus/joss/paper.md

 where $Q_{e,i}$ are the user-specified heating terms for the electrons and ions, $\psi_{c,TR}$ denote integrals of the electron-ion coupling terms over the TR and corona, respectively, $A_{c,TR,0}$ are the cross-sectional area averaged over the corona and TR and at the TR/corona boundary, respectively, $R_c$ is the energy lost to radiation in the corona, $c_1$ is the ratio of energy lost to radiation in the TR and corona, $\xi=T_e/T_i$ is the ratio between the electron and ion temperatures, $F_{e,0;i,0}$ are the conductive heat fluxes at the TR/corona boundary for the electrons and ions, $L_{c,TR}$ are the lengths of the corona and TR such that $L=L_c+L_{TR}$, and $L_*=L_c + (A_{TR}/A_c)L_{TR}$.
 The remaining terms are fixed constants.
-This set of equations is closed by an ideal gas law for the electrons and ions: $p_e=k_BnT_e,p_i=k_BnT_i$ and $n_e=n_i=n$ due to the assumption of quasi-neutrality.
+This set of equations is closed by an ideal gas law for the electrons and ions: $p_e=k_BnT_e,p_i=k_BnT_i$ and $n_e=n_i=n$ due to the assumption of a fully-ionized hydrogen plasma.
 These equations and their derivations are explained more fully in the aforementioned publications and the `ebtelplusplus` documentation[^ebteldocsderivation].

 `ebtelplusplus` solves the above equations using a Runge-Kutta Cash-Karp integration method [see section 16.2 of @press_numerical_1992] and an (optional) adaptive time-stepping scheme to ensure the principal physical timescales are resolved at each phase of the loop evolution[^boost].
 Where appropriate, all inputs and outputs are expressed as `astropy.units.Quantity` objects [@astropy_collaboration_astropy_2022].
-Additionally, `ebtelplusplus` is nearly two orders of magnitude faster than the previous IDL implementation because it is implemented in C++ and due to its use of an adaptive time-stepping scheme.
+Additionally, `ebtelplusplus` is very fast (a single run modeling $10^4$ seconds of simulation time takes only a few milliseconds) and nearly two orders of magnitude faster than the previous IDL implementation because it is implemented in C++ and due to its use of an adaptive time-stepping scheme.
 \autoref{fig:figure1} shows example output from `ebtelplusplus` with different model parameters for the same time-dependent heating function.

 `ebtelplusplus` is implemented in C++ for computational efficiency and is wrapped in Python using `pybind11` [@wenzel_jakob_2025_16929811] to enable easier installation and a user-friendly API.